EnterTheLoopentertheloop

 Career10 min read

-Why AI companies pay UK GPs a premium for primary care reasoning — and how to fit AI work around surgery sessions, OOH, and partnership commitments.
+Why medical AI products need UK GPs for primary care reasoning — and how AI work fits around surgery sessions, OOH, and partnership commitments.

-If you are a UK GP, you are sitting on the most commercially valuable clinical skill set in the AI training market: undifferentiated, multi-system, time-pressured decision-making across the entire breadth of medicine.
-AI companies cannot replicate that with hospital specialists alone — and industry reporting suggests they are paying physicians £50 to £160+ per hour to teach their models how primary care actually works.1
+UK GPs hold a clinical skill set that medical AI cannot do without: undifferentiated, multi-system, time-pressured decision-making across the entire breadth of medicine.
+AI companies cannot replicate that with hospital specialists alone — which is why AI products aimed at patients, triage tools, and clinician co-pilots increasingly need UK GPs to teach their models how primary care actually works.1

-This guide is for GP partners, salaried GPs, locum GPs, GP trainees (ST1–ST3), and recently retired GPs who want to understand what AI work looks like, what it pays, and how it fits around UK general practice.
+This guide is for GP partners, salaried GPs, locum GPs, GP trainees (ST1–ST3), and recently retired GPs who want to understand what AI work looks like and how it fits around UK general practice.

 The large language models powering medical AI products were initially trained on hospital-style content — textbooks, journal articles, specialist guidelines.
 The result is models that can recite the management of a STEMI but stumble on the realistic primary care presentation: the 53-year-old who mentions chest discomfort at the end of a 10-minute appointment about their daughter's eczema.